JJANGDOLL/JJANGDOLL.github.io/docs/Diary/index.md

 ### 20210730

 * Strange people visited my blog
-* Class is more fun that I predicted
+* Class is more fun than I predicted

 ### 20210729